211hunter166/cervical_cancer_screening/README.md

-# Cervical cancer screening prediction using Python
+# Cervical Cancer Screening prediction using Python
 ## TASKS
  Classification refers to categorizing the given data into classes.
 For example,
 - Given an image of hand-written character, identifying the character (multi-class classification)